14.5 Blood

 Erythrocytes

-Erythrocytes also carry proteins called antigens that determine blood type. is a genetic characteristic.
+Erythrocytes also carry proteins called antigens that determine blood type.
+Blood type is a genetic characteristic.
 The best known human blood type systems are the ABO and Rhesus systems.

 • In the ABO system, there are two common antigens, called antigen A and antigen B. There are four ABO blood types, A (only A antigen), B (only B antigen), AB (both A and B antigens), and O (neither A nor B antigen).
 The ABO antigens are illustrated in Figure 14.5.4.